-Each of the executive Directors has entered into a service contract with the Company which is initially for a fixed term of 3 years, commencing from the Listing Date or from the date of appointment, and shall continue thereafter until terminated by not less than 3 months' written notice to the other party.
+Each of the executive Directors has entered into a service contract with the Company for a fixed term of 2 years and shall continue thereafter until terminated by not less than 3 months' written notice to the other party.

-Each of the non-executive Director and INEDs has entered into a letter of appointment with the Company which is initially for a fixed term of 3 years, commencing from the Listing Date.
+The non-executive Director and each of the INEDs has entered into a letter of appointment with the Company for a fixed term of 2 years.
 The appointment is subject to termination under certain circumstances as stipulated in the said letter of appointment, and the provisions of the Articles with regard to vacation of office of Directors, removal and retirement by rotation of Directors.